Kudaes/LOLBITS/README.md

 [![Bits Uploads][bits-uploads]]()

 5.- Move `the content` of the C&C folder of this repository to the physical directory where the new website is deployed.
-Let's say you have created the new website pointing to your directory `C:\inetpub\wwwroot\bits`, then this should be that directory tree:
+Let's say that you have created the new website pointing to your directory `C:\inetpub\wwwroot\bits`, then this should be that directory tree:
 ```sh
 C:\inetpub\wwwroot\bits
 	    |__ /config